 In addition to federally-funded Head Start and Early Head Start programs and state-funded ECEAP programs, the Port Gamble S'Klallam and Suquamish Tribes provide comprehensive preschool and infant/toddler services to tribal families, with a goal of serving all tribal children regardless of income with a comprehensive 0 to 5 program.
-As of February 2019, the Port Gamble S'Klallam Tribe funded 16 slots for Head Start and 5 infant/toddler slots.
+As of February 2021, the Port Gamble S'Klallam Tribe funded 9 slots for Head Start and 1 for Early Head Start.
 The Suquamish Tribe provided 14 infant/toddler (childcare) slots and 8 preschool (childcare) slots for the 2019-20 program year.
 In addition, the tribes provide wrap-around childcare for eligible tribal children through tribal subsidies.
 Tribal citizens can be eligible for either state or tribal subsidies.